 Modern Authoring Software for E-Learning vs. "PDF-Binging"

 Honestly, would you have counted Microsoft Word among the authoring tools?
-I suspect not, even though it is certainly made for creating content.
-Whether this is possible quickly, easily, and especially beautifully is something I would like to question at this point. 😉 With InDesign, there is already significantly more potential, but it is probably much too extensive and more optimized for print products than for successful learning path aesthetics.
+I suspect not, even though it is, of course, designed to create content.
+Whether that is possible quickly, easily, and especially beautifully, I would like to question at this point. 😉 With InDesign, much more is certainly possible, but it is likely far too comprehensive and more optimized for print products than for successful learning journey aesthetics.

-Videos are also learning content, but whether the inclined L&D officer has the time (and inclination) to familiarize themselves with Final Cut Pro to create a video for an online course is doubtful.
+Videos are also learning content, but whether the inclined L&D manager has the time (and desire) to familiarize themselves with Final Cut Pro to create a video for an online course is questionable.

-And somehow, PDFs and videos as exclusive learning media are also a bit lame, aren't they?
-They have been around forever, and very few of us break into tears of joy when we have to tackle 20 pages of PDF as learning material.
-It wasn't really fun back then either - not even if you printed out the fun!
+And somehow, PDFs and videos as exclusive learning media are also a bit lame, aren’t they?
+They have been around for ages and very few of us burst into tears of joy when they can indulge in 20 pages of PDF as reading material.
+It really wasn't fun back then - not even when you printed it out for fun!

-WordPress, as a multimedia content management system (and somehow also an authoring tool), is, from my perspective, much more interesting: A good authoring tool should actually have something "WordPress-like", as it can handle many different types of media and still present them in a suitable organized way on one page.
-With the appropriate plugins, you can even create "interactivity" and receive feedback from the system through quizzes or similar formats.
+WordPress, as a multimedia content management system (and somehow also an authoring tool), is more in my interest: A good authoring tool should have something "WordPress-like" because it can handle many different media types and display them clearly on one page.
+With the appropriate plugins, even "interactivity" can be created, and you get feedback from the system via quizzes or similar.

-With all due respect: Final Cut, Word, and InDesign cannot compete with that!
+With all due respect: Final Cut, Word, and InDesign can't match that!
 Why?
 Because they are very specialized tools that can do at least one thing extremely well and comprehensively.
-As soon as you want to break out of this world a little, these programs often present you with extensive problems, and it takes a lot of time and expertise to achieve good results here.
-Or you annoyingly have to switch tools again and build workarounds.
-And actually, this is something that content creators really dislike – because just like the learner, they appreciate a seamless user experience without significant barriers.
+However, as soon as one wants to break out of this world a little, these programs often present extensive problems, and it takes a lot of time and expertise to achieve good results here.
+Or you have to annoyingly switch tools again and create workarounds.
+And actually, that’s something that learning content creators struggle with – because just like the learning consumer, they appreciate a seamless user experience without major barriers.

-Perhaps the modern learning element is a kind of website, simply because we are so familiar with websites and visit them constantly. 🤔
+Maybe the modern learning element is some sort of website, simply because websites are so familiar and they visit them constantly. 🤔

-PS: Evil tongues would say that WordPress doesn't really do anything WELL, but it is still used everywhere.
+PS: Evil tongues would claim that WordPress doesn’t really excel at anything, yet it is used everywhere.
 Perhaps because it is quick to understand and easy to use. 🤭

 Oh yes, there was something.
-Articulate is known to be the market leader among authoring tools, recognized from radio, television, and far beyond.
-Especially in L&D, it is used in various companies for creating learning content – simply because that is the norm and because it works well.
-It is usually employed in connection with a distribution system or a learning management system that manages and distributes the learning content accordingly.
-And that is because Articulate is not an LMS but an authoring tool that operates accordingly specialized in its world.
+Articulate is well known as the market leader among authoring tools, known from radio, television, and far beyond.
+Especially in L&D, it is used in various companies to create learning content – simply because it’s the norm and because it works well.
+It is usually used in conjunction with a distribution system or a Learning Management System that manages and distributes the learning content accordingly.
+And that is because Articulate is not a LMS, but an authoring tool that works correspondingly specialized in its realm.

-And we believe that any authoring tool that wants to survive in the market must rightfully measure itself against this software, which, by the way, has been around since 2012 (!).
-However, it should be noted that "big Articulate" is a proper locally installed software, while the browser version, in comparison to the very extensive software version, is noticeably reduced and minimalistic in its representation.
+And we believe that any authoring tool that wants to survive in the market must justifiably measure itself against this software, which incidentally has existed since 2012 (!).
+However, it must be noted that "the big Articulate" is a properly locally installed software, while the browser version is noticeably stripped down and reduced compared to the very comprehensive software version, not to say minimalistic in its presentation.

-This is, of course, because one wants to present a good image here on mobile devices, as Articulate is also known for running robustly on every device and looking almost the same.
-Nevertheless, the impression of the browser version compared to the Articulate software is somewhat "less beautiful" (absolutely subjective evaluation).
-For some features, one may indeed be inclined to switch tools again and then end up troubleshooting.
-This is annoying, slows down the process, and is actually not the point ...
+This is naturally related to the fact that they want to make a good impression on mobile devices as well, as Articulate is also known to run robustly on any device and look almost the same.
+Nevertheless, the impression of the browser version compared to the Articulate software is already somewhat "less beautiful" (absolutely subjective assessment).
+For some features, one is then inclined to switch tools again and start tinkering.
+That’s annoying, slows things down, and is actually not the point...

-At blink.it, our approach consistently aims to make the creation of learning content or "Blinks" as simple as possible.
-This also holds true in a world where it is no longer enough to only work with PowerPoint, PDFs, or videos.
-Ideally, everything should come together in a single learning element, similar to websites that we find created with a CMS like WordPress.
+At blink.it, our approach is always to make the creation of learning content or "blinks" as easy as possible.
+This also applies in a world where it is no longer sufficient to work only with PowerPoint, PDFs, or videos.
+Ideally, everything integrates together in a single learning element, similar to the websites we find that have been created with a CMS like WordPress.

-Therefore, our design department has conceived the Multi-Content Blink, which is already on our roadmap and is intended to make the creation of learning content in the browser a little more beautiful, simpler, and more intuitive.
-From there, all possible media can be packaged into Blinks and arranged and structured similarly to a content management system.
-And suddenly, you are using a CMS within an authoring tool with LMS features!
+That’s why our design department has conceived the Multi-Content-Blink, which is already on our roadmap and aims to make creating learning content in the browser even a bit more beautiful, easier, and more intuitive.
+From then on, all kinds of media can be packed into blinks and arranged and structured – similar to a content management system.
+Suddenly you use a CMS within an authoring tool with LMS features!

-With this, we hope to make the work of the learning content creator-designer-educator, who likes to save time and appreciates great UX, even a little easier and more seamless.
-The goal here is to remain easy to use and allow for beautiful Blinks that engage learners multimedia and support learning effects based on varying learning preferences.
-Every person has different learning preferences and different media through which they can learn particularly well.
+With this, we hope to make life a little easier and more seamless for the instructional designer-educator who likes to save time and appreciates a great UX.
+The goal here is to remain easy to use while enabling beautiful blinks that engage learners multimodally and promote the learning effect based on various learning preferences.
+Because every person has different learning preferences and different media through which they can learn particularly well.

-Do you have questions about the Multi-Content Blink and blink.it as an authoring tool?
-Then feel free to schedule a free initial consultation with us through the following button:
+Do you have questions about Multi-Content-Blink and about blink.it as an authoring tool?
+Then feel free to arrange a free initial consultation with us through the following button:

 Schedule a free initial consultation now!

-Below, you can see a first draft from our design department.
-And of course, we will keep you updated on the Multi-Content Blink.
+Below you see a first draft from our design department.
+And of course, we will keep you updated on the Multi-Content-Blink.

-We hope this article could provide you with some useful information on the topic of "authoring tools", and we wish you continued success in creating your online courses!
+We hope that this article has provided you with some useful information on the topic "Authoring Tool" and wish you much success in creating your online courses!